 As part of their 'corporate social responsibility', Wightlink sponsor some charities and other organisations.
 There's obviously no guarantee, but if you are an Isle of Wight organisation then there is an application form you can fill in.

-Red Funnel have a similar community scheme.
+Red Funnel has a similar community scheme.

-Red Funnel have a similar community scheme.
+Red Funnel has a similar community scheme.

 Most Red Funnel car ferry journeys incur an extra charge of £5 if booked on the phone or in person.
 Red Funnel also say that on the day bookings cost more.
 Wightlink charge £10 for in person bookings, and £5 for telephone bookings.
 Foot passengers can just turn up and pay the same price (although there are other discounts to be had for advance purchase, such as the Railcard discount mentioned higher up the page in this guide).